polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 !!! info
     More options will be provided for this subsection, to allow the user to explore the matrix space with advanced algorithms.

+### n_experiments

+Defined the maximum number of experiments to run during the exploration of the matrix space.

+Default value is `None` which means translate to an exhaustive search.

 ### logging